fletchto99/latex-templates/README.md

 # LaTeX templates

 Works for most school assignments.
-See comments in `Template.tex`
+See the main example in `Main Template/Template.tex`

-See `Template.pdf` for example output.
+See `Main Template/Template.pdf` for example output.